Sleeping Giant State Park

 Red Circle Trail - 1.5 miles

-• This trail is the Cascades Trail which climbs the back of the Left Leg from the small parking area along Tuttle Ave.
+• This is the Cascades Trail which climbs the back of the Left Leg from the small parking area along Tuttle Ave.
 There is a ravine and series of cascades which often run well in spring.
-The handful of cascades continues until the trail crosses blue Quinnipiac Trail and then serves as a cross trail for the other east-west trails.
+The handful of cascades continues until the trail crosses the blue Quinnipiac Trail and then serves as a cross trail for the other east-west trails.

 Other highlights include the Quarry along the eastern Violet Trail.
 The overlook at the meeting of the Green and White Trails.
 And some of the ledges and boulder piles along the Green Trail.